COMP311/lab-0/README.md

   <img src="https://i.imgur.com/apoaRFY.png">
 </p>

 In L4, the "E: Z / F: 1" means that for the inputs in L4, the expected output is Z, but the actual output is 1.
+You could click on L4 to see what happens in the circuit that causes the test failure.

-**Note**: It is unlikely but possible to create a design that seems to work according to the specification given but fails the tests.
-This would occur if you wire the circuit in a specific improper way.
-These designs don't pass the tests because they are considered incorrect.
+**Note**: Z is a state that is neither logic 0 nor logic 1 but somewhere in between.
+You will learn more about this in a later lecture.
+All you need to know for now is that when the LED is off, its state is Z.

 ## Tunnels